 The Criminal Justice program provides education and training for students planning careers in federal, state, or local law enforcement.
 The Criminal Justice Associate of Applied Science (A.A.S.) program offers students the opportunity to focus on one of two options.
 The first option, Criminal Justice, is for those students seeking to graduate with an A.A.S. in Criminal Justice.
 This option will focus on the three core components of the Criminal Justice process (Police, Courts, and Corrections).
-The second option, the Basic Peace Officer, is for those students seeking to graduate with an A.A.S. in Criminal Justice and from the Middle Rio Grande Law Enforcement Academy to prepare for the TCOLE Texas Peace Officer exam.
-Criminal Justice is a Local Articulation program.
+The second option, the Basic Peace Officer, is for those students seeking to graduate with an A.A.S. in Criminal Justice and from the Southwest Texas Junior College Law Enforcement Academy to prepare for the TCOLE Texas Peace Officer exam.